LucasBorboleta/nanogame-js/README.md

 - Two players are involved: white and black.
 - It is a turn-based game.
 White starts the play.
-- Each player receives 5 cards randomly selected from a set of ten cards, that are numbered from 1 to 10.
+- Each player receives 5 cards randomly selected from a shared deck of cards numbered from 1 to 15.
 The received cards are visible for their owner, but are hidden to the opponent.
-- On his turn, the white player selects one card which becomes visible to his opponent.
-- The black player does the same.
+- On his turn, the active player selects one card which becomes visible to his opponent.
+The opponent does the same.
+The owner of the highest played card has his score incremented by 1 point and becomes the next active player.
-- When the two selected cards are known the score is updated: +1 to the owner of the higher card.
-- The game ends when all cards have been selected.
-The player with the highest score wins.
+- The game ends when all player cards have been played.
+The winner is the player with the highest score.

 If you intent to derive or to sell either a text, a product or a software from this work, then read the [**LICENSE**](./docs/LICENSE.txt) and the  [**COPYRIGHT**](./docs/COPYRIGHT.md)  documents.